-Grass corrugated cardboard made from one hundred percent grass paper has the highest possible sustainability factor compared with conventional corrugated cardboard.
+Grass corrugated cardboard made from grass paper has the highest possible sustainability factor compared with conventional corrugated cardboard.
 Grass corrugated cardboard is made from grass pellets and waste paper.
 The ratio of the respective raw materials is 30:70.

 It is of course also possible with grass corrugated cardboard to vary the paper compositions.
 Both waste-based fluting and testliner can be used in the flutes and in the inside liner.
 The benefit here is clear to see.
 Instead of only using cellulose for packaging, in future grass can be processed into ecological packaging.
 Whereas usual cellulose is obtained from trees that need several years to grow, the grass on the compensation areas is mown several times a year.
 In addition to greenhouse gases, energy and waste water, the technology also saves raw materials and has better ecological properties.